rueckstiess/mtools/README.md

                             'filename', 'none' or a list of labels (must match number of logfiles)
-      --pos POS             position where label is printed in line. either a number (default: 0) or 'eol'
+      --pos POS             position where label is printed in line. either a number (default: 4) or 'eol' --timezone [N [N ..]] timezone adjustments: add N hours to corresponding log file.
+If only one number is given, adjust globally

 <hr>